CarlaBuongiorno/The-Collector/README.md

 * [RandomKeygen](https://randomkeygen.com/) was used to generate a strong `SECRET_KEY`.
 * [pip](https://pip.pypa.io/en/stable/) was used to install the required dependancies for this site.
 * [dnspython](https://pypi.org/project/dnspython/) was used to provide access to DNS.
+* [Regular Expressions 101](https://regex101.com/) was used to set password parameters for the registration form.

 ### Testing